rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 The version information is encoded in an additional arbitrary section of the executable by Cargo.
 The exact mechanism varies depending on the executable format (ELF, Mach-O, PE, etc.).
-The section name is subject to bikeshedding.
+The section name is `.dep-v0` across all platforms.
+The section name must be changed if breaking changes are made to the format.

 The data is encoded in JSON which is compressed with Zlib.
 All arrays a sorted not to disrupt reproducible builds.